 Summer is when there is heightened activity in the property markets and many buyers are taking their leap into property ownership.
 However, this time of year also brings many other expenses and Christmas spending takes a toll on the household budget.

-If you’re looking to buy a home this Summer, you’re probably wondering how much of your take home income should you be allocating to your mortgage?
+If you’re looking to buy a home this summer, you’re probably wondering how much of your take-home income should you be allocating to your mortgage?

 Mortgage stress will occur when you start to feel limited for spending on necessities like groceries and unexpected health expenses.

 Take this 30% as a guide, but not a set rule.
-There are other factors that will contribute to affordability such as location, household size, and lifestyle which will determine how much you can comfortably afford.
+There are other factors that will contribute to affordability, such as location, household size, and lifestyle, which will determine how much you can comfortably afford.

-With rising interest rates and inflation, we are at a point where mortgage repayments are at an all-time high.
-The latest Real Estate Institute of Australia, Housing Affordability Report (from September 2024) revealed that Australians are now typically spending 48%, or almost half! of their household income on their mortgage repayments.
+The latest Real Estate Institute of Australia Housing Affordability Report, from September 2024, revealed that Australians are now typically spending 48%, or almost half, of their household income on their mortgage repayments.

 This equates to an Australian average monthly home loan repayment of $3,926 for the average home loan, which is $636,209.